IanDCarroll/GoScrumYourself/5_SprintGoal.md

 LRtHW Exercises

-- create tests for simplClock -5-

-***
-(Threshhold of next sprint)

 - create tests for gps random -5-

 - expand web game from LPtHW -8-

+- shave a yak or two refamiliarizing to Python syntax -8-

+Post-Tuesday(assuming no further updates):

+- ex18 in Learn Ruby the Hard Way -5-

+- ex19 in Learn Ruby the Hard Way -5-

-Total Commitment: 30
+Total Commitment: 31